 It is clear how national and international policies play a large role in the construction of this gazetteer.
 The United States is by far the most representative country in the dataset, accounting for a quarter of the total number of placenames.
 Nepal comes in 11th, apparently thanks to a project funded by the European Union in 2001, and counts more place names than India and the UK put together.

 It is likely that some of these patterns exist due to the fact that the National Geospatial-Intelligence Agency’s (NGA) and the United States Board on Geographic Names are the sources of many place names outside the United States and Canada.
 Created in 2003 as part of the U.S. intelligence, the strategy of the NGA is to provide “support to military and intelligence operations, intelligence analysis, homeland defense, and humanitarian and disaster relief”.
-These objectives likely explain why we see a particular focus on places like Iraq, North Korea, and Sri Lanka, which have seen violent conflicts over the last decades.
+These objectives might explain why we see a particular focus on places like Iran, North Korea, and Sri Lanka.

 At the same time, we also see the role that crisis mappers have played in the dataset through the focus on places like Haiti, reflecting the intense effort that went into mapping the country after its 2010 earthquake.
 This indicates the database space in the gazetteer devoted in some places to describing locations of conflict and disasters.